10BitStick/Just-a-place-for-all-my-stuff/README.md

 # Welcome to the funky zone, if you don't know how you got here well… I can't help with that (proceeds to fall down some stairs).
-This is a place will stuff will be maybe maybe not I don't know aka Just-a-place-for-all-my-stuff
+This is a place will stuff will be maybe maybe not I don't know aka Just-a-place-for-some-stuff